 Coupeville Arts and Crafts Festival has 133 artisans selling handmade arts and crafts, live entertainment, and children’s activities on the streets surrounding Coupeville Recreation Hall, 901 NW Alexander St. in Coupeville.
 Free.

 Run downhill through forests and a former train tunnel in one of the Tunnel Marathons, which qualify 40% of its participants for the Boston Marathon, starting at Palouse to Cascades State Park – Hyak Trailhead, Iron Horse Trail at Snoqualmie Pass.
 See their directions page.
-Held in June, August, and September.
+Held in June (sold out 2023), August, and September.

 Enjoy the best of local restaurants, wineries, and breweries at the Sunset Supper at Pike Place Market for age 21+, and then dance to live music under the stars at the Pike Place Market, 85 Pike St. in Seattle.